Fruition Diploma in Horticulture

 - Duration: 72 Weeks (over 2 years)

-This programme develops the skills and knowledge of those employed within horticulture production enabling them to contribute at an advanced technical or managerial level.
-This programme focuses on the specialist requirements for ‘process improvement’ for the purpose of meeting domestic and international market requirements and emerging opportunities for horticultural products.
+This programme develops the skills and knowledge of those employed or seeking employment within horticulture enabling them to contribute at an advanced technical or managerial level.
+This programme focuses on the specialist requirements for ‘horticultural production and process improvement’ for the purpose of meeting domestic and international market requirements and emerging opportunities for horticultural products.

-Learners who successfully complete the programme will be awarded the New Zealand Diploma in Horticulture Production (Level 6) [Ref: 2667] with a strand in Process Improvement.
+Learners who successfully complete the programmes following Graduate Profile Outcomes (GPOs) will be awarded the New Zealand Diploma in Horticulture Production (Level 6) [Ref: 2667] with a strand in Process Improvement.
 Graduates will be able to:

 - Critically analyse data to determine production and performance trends

 - Critically analyse products or technologies that contribute to business outcomes

 - Research, design, and manage ongoing strategies for continuous improvement of horticulture production or technologies

 - Desirable that the participant have successful completed a Level 4 certificate or above (or equivalent), preferably in the Primary Industries subject area.

 - Students must demonstrate significant workplace experience (e.g. a supervisory and/or management role or equivalent) or demonstrate a commitment from an organisation that can support learner within the horticulture industry.

 - For applicants 20 years or older without any of the above academic criteria, evidence of relevant knowledge and experience, and the ability to undertake tertiary study at diploma level is required.